Code-Institute-Submissions/milestone-project-98/README.md

 ![Image showing the code button](assets/images/clone/clone1.png)
 3. To clone the repository using HTTPS, under "Clone with HTTPS", click the clipboard button to copy the repository URL.
 ![Image showing the clipboard button](assets/images/clone/clone2.png)
-4. To clone using SSH click "Use SSH" and then click the clipboard button.
+    To clone using SSH click "Use SSH" and then click the clipboard button.
 ![Image showing the use ssh button](assets/images/clone/clone3.png)
 ![Image showing the clipboard button](assets/images/clone/clone4.png)
-5. Open Git Bash
+4. Open Git Bash
-6. Change the current working directory to the location where you want to store the cloned repository.
+5. Change the current working directory to the location where you want to store the cloned repository.
-7. Type git clone, and then paste the URL you copied in Step 3.
+6. Type ```git clone``` and then paste the URL you copied in Step 3.
 ```
 $ git clone https://github.com/jonathan-odonnell/milestone-project-1.git
 ```
-8. Press enter to create your clone.
+7. Press enter to create your clone.
 ```
 $ git clone https://github.com/jonathan-odonnell/milestone-project-1.git
 Cloning into 'milestone-project-1'...